Updated February 2023

 You can also look for clothing from companies that operate responsibly.
 Some companies are, or source from, cooperatives, which allow workers to organize themselves democratically and have ownership in their businesses.
 Cooperatives may also benefit disadvantaged individuals.

 Keep in mind that large clothing companies often work through dozens of subcontractors and can change suppliers from one month to the next in search of lower prices or faster turnaround times—which often come at the expense of workers’ rights.
-If an Internet, library, or Responsible Shopper search leads to a long history of news reports linking a retailer to sweatshop violations, you can assume that the company puts profit before fair labor standards.
+If digging results in a long history of news reports linking a retailer to sweatshop violations, you can assume that the company puts profit before fair labor standards.

 “It’s hard to find companies producing completely responsible garments,” explains Tocco, “because there are so many stages in the supply chain: gathering raw material, spinning it into cloth, dyeing the cloth, and cutting and sewing the garments.
 You could have a union-made garment made of cotton picked by a child laborer.”